albins/albins.github.io/about.md

 I wish I spoke lojban so that at least my internal monologues would be syntactically unambiguous.

-You may have previously have known me [under a different name](https://amanda.systems/out).
+You may have previously known me [under a different name](https://amanda.systems/out).